jkunkee/AirQualSniff/README.md

 If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h`, `.cpp` & `library.properties` files for your library there.
 Read the [Firmware Libraries guide](https://docs.particle.io/guide/tools-and-features/libraries/) for more details on how to develop libraries.
 Note that all contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.

 ### Modules

+#### Atmospherics

+Implementation of various useful gas chemistry operations useful for atmospheric analysis, like relative humidity to absolute humidity computation and pressure to altitude estimation.

+#### Decimator

+Library for storing and decimating time series data.
+Intended to be easy to read for graphing.

+#### Delta Clock

+Implementation of an Arduino-friendly DeltaClock, an efficient scheduling data structure and algorithm I learned at university.

+#### jkunkee-sps30

+Arduino-friendly driver for the SPS30 particulate matter sensor.

+#### others

+The Sparkfun SGP30, u8g2, and ssd1327 libraries are third-party libraries that are not available through the Particle installer.

+ssd1327 has been patched with [a fix for a problem in its address calculation logic](https://github.com/bitbank2/ssd1327/pull/8).

 ## Code Structure